Bruce Brammall, 19 December, 2018, Eureka Report

 You can only do it once.
 It must be within 90 days of receiving the funds.
 And there are other qualification criteria.

-While the dropping of the 10% rule started on 1 July, 2017, it wasn’t until earlier this year that the first major opportunity came for people to use it.
+While the dropping of the 10% rule started on 1 July, 2017, it wasn’t until earlier 2018 that the first major opportunity came for people to use it.

 Previously, if you earned more than 10% of your income from being an employee, you were limited to making super contributions via salary sacrifice via that employer.
 But the dropping of the 10% rule meant that anyone eligible to make a contribution now could, and could claim a tax deduction for doing so.

-This meant that towards the end of the FY18 year, in May and June this year, employees could, for the first time, decide to put money into your own super fund and claim a tax deduction for it.
+This meant that towards the end of the FY18 year, in May and June last year, employees could, for the first time, decide to put money into their own super funds and claim a tax deduction for it.

 For example, if you earned $100,000 a year, your employer would normally put in $9500 a year as part of the Superannuation Guarantee Contribution (SGC) into your fund.
 But you could now get to mid-June and decide that you wanted to maximise you super contributions by putting up to $15,500 into your super fund.